QuickFinderApp/QuickFinder/README.md

 curl -LO https://github.com/QuickFinderApp/QuickFinder/releases/download/<release>/quickfinder-macos.dmg
 ```

-If you just downlaod it from your browser, it will be blocked by [Gatekeeper](https://disable-gatekeeper.github.io/), which says 'This application is damaged' and will not let you open it.
+If you just download it from your browser, it will be blocked by [Gatekeeper](https://disable-gatekeeper.github.io/), which says 'This application is damaged' and will not let you open it.